 You are already very familiar with how to learn another language - how to listen and speak, understand grammar, write and translate, and these are all skills you can transfer to another GCSE Language.
-That's why, in the Laurus Trust, the majority of students who take a second GCSE language get an even better grade than they do in their first one.
+That's why, in the Laurus Trust, the majority of students who take a second GCSE language do just as well or even better than they did in their first one.
 You will have met similar topics before in your French or Spanish GCSE, so you will be well equipped and prepared for the format of the German GCSE.